dwt/fluent/Readme.md

 Sure it works, but wouldn't it be nice if we could save a variable and do this a bit shorter?

-I mean, python does have attrgetter, itemgetter and methodcaller - they are just a bit inconvenient to use:
+Python does have attrgetter, itemgetter and methodcaller - they are just a bit inconvenient to use:

     >>> from operator import itemgetter, attrgetter, methodcaller
     >>> _([dict(fnord='foo'), dict(fnord='bar')]).map(itemgetter('fnord')) == ['foo', 'bar]